elsehow/timesink/README.md

 ## usage

-first, set up a timeserver that returns a plain/text ISO date
+first, set up a timeserver that returns a plain/text ISO date. (try [timeserver](http://npmjs.com/package/timeserver)!).

 to issue a request to your timeserver every 500 ms: